bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 This is a complex document with complex constructions within and I am sure that I have missed or overlooked items.
 How you can help now is to download the latest 'beta' version of the epub and proofread it and report issues as they come up. :)

+### Proofreading

-You can proofread the standard epub version here: https://github.com/bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/releases/download/v0.75-beta/trc-summary-report.epub
+* You can proofread the standard epub version here: https://github.com/bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/releases/download/v0.75-beta/trc-summary-report.epub

-You can download the Kobo-optimized version here: https://github.com/bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/releases/download/v0.75-beta/trc-summary-report_forkobo.kepub.epub
+* You can download the Kobo-optimized version here: https://github.com/bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/releases/download/v0.75-beta/trc-summary-report_forkobo.kepub.epub

+* Due to technical difficulties, a Kindle version cannot be offered yet.
+Hopefully this will be resolved shortly.

 ### How to install kepub.epub files on a Kobo: